Subscribe for all my updates and don't miss a thing! Sign me up!

-Today we have television, radio, internet, lot more books and a barrage of other possible ways that we can educate and entertain ourselves.
+Today we have television, radio, internet, apps, a lot more books and a myriad of other possible ways that we can educate and entertain ourselves.

 From there, among other activities, folklores or folk tales (story telling) were done.
 Folk tales are based on myths and legends based on traditional cultural practices.